mongodb/specifications/source/retryable-reads/retryable-reads.rst

 <https://github.com/mongodb/specifications/blob/master/source/sessions/driver-sessions.rst#sending-the-highest-seen-cluster-time>`__.

 Additionally, there would be a behavioral difference between a driver resending the same wire protocol message and one that does not.
-For example, a driver creates a new wire protocol message could exhibit the following characteristics:
+For example, a driver that creates a new wire protocol message could exhibit the following characteristics:

 1. The second attempt to send the read command could have a higher ``$clusterTime``.